accessun/blog/_posts/What-the-heck-is-the-volatile-keyword-and-why-use-it.md

 In fact, the `volatile` keyword has two effect.

-1. Guarantees the visiblity of variable among threads.
+1. Guarantees the visibility of variable among threads.
 2. Prevent JVM from reordering instructions that involves volatile variables.

 The first one is what we've seen above.
 Let's talk about the second one.

-In the above case, we mentioned that the visiblity of volatile variable is guaranteed.
+In the above case, we mentioned that the visibility of volatile variable is guaranteed.
 However, this is part of the truth.
 In fact, all the write operations of non-volatile variables before a volatile write and all the read operations after a volatile read are guaranteed to be performed in the main memory.

 Let's see another example: